ethereum-optimism/superchain-ops/security-council-rehearsals/2024-01-24-pause-mainnet/README.md

 Note that no onchain actions will be taking place during this signing.
 You won’t be submitting a transaction and your address doesn’t even need to be funded.
-These are offchain signatures produced with your wallet which will be collected by a Facilitator will execute the contract, submitting all signatures for its execution.
+These are offchain signatures.

-Execution can be finalized by anyone once a threshold of signatures are collected, so a Facilitator will do the final execution for convenience.
+A Facilitator will collect the signatures and execute the contract.

 ## Approving the transaction